Top 30

 Using a combination of practical workshops and lectures, the module will explore a range of questions and ideas that underpin contemporary dance.

 This module is about doing and thinking.
-You will question different ways of thinking about dance performance, dance philosophy, and its’ embodiment in practice and explore examples from different performance genres, considering their characteristics in relation to broader ideas and events.
+You will question different ways of thinking about dance performance, dance philosophy and its embodiment in practice, and explore examples from different performance genres, considering their characteristics in relation to broader ideas and events.

 Aerial Creative Lab 1